 Cropper joins Carat from oOh!media, where he was the digital strategy director and a member of the company’s senior leadership team, responsible for advancing their digital and programmatic offering.

 Prior to that, Cropper founded and ran his own Sydney-based digital communications training organisation, Digital Training.
 He has also spent considerable time in senior leadership roles agency-side, including at boutique agency McKenzie Partners, DDB, and Starcom, where he was general manager of its digital division for over six years.

 In his new role, Cropper will be responsible for driving Carat’s data strategy in a local context within Australia and New Zealand.

-Reporting into Carat CEO Paul Brooks (pictured above on the left), Cropper will also work closely with Dentsu Aegis Network chief data officer Phil Zohrab to build on the business’ existing capabilities and identify new opportunities for development.
+Reporting into Carat CEO Paul Brooks (pictured above, left), Cropper will also work closely with Dentsu Aegis Network chief data officer Phil Zohrab to build on the business’ existing capabilities and identify new opportunities for development.